- What is meant by cookies?

 - If the site's server received the cookie, it uses data for its intended purpose.
 If not, you will be identified as a new user.

 Due to the way HTTP works, each time the page is refreshed, the browser forgets all previously performed actions on this site.
 For example, settings of the interface, successful authorization or the set of products in the shopping cart.
 Cookies solve this problem - and you, accordingly, do not need to enter your login and password every time or to search again for products in the catalog.

 Frequently, users cannot normally use an online resource until they give their permission in the constantly popping up window about cookies.
 Sometimes it is possible to choose which specific data will be tracked, but not all websites offer this "luxury".

 For example, ikea.com suggests setting cookies, where you can "turn off" some data collection.

 Cookies are the way for sites, ads, search engines, and other services to adapt to your preferences, location, and other factors.
 In short, to make your online activity more convenient.
+What do cookies mean on a website?
 Here are the main purposes for collecting cookies:

 Cookies allow you to log in automatically and keep items in your shopping cart even when you close the website.
 The language, currency or region settings are saved when you return to the online resource.
 For example, NID or ENID files are responsible for this.

-Some cookies are responsible for user authentication and prevent scams and spam.
-For example, SID and HSID files store encrypted data about your Google account and last login time.
+Some cookies in site mean the tool responsible for authenticating users and preventing fraud and spam.
+For example, SID and HSID files store encrypted information about your Google Account and the last time you logged in.